Multispectral Indices for Wildfire Management: Practical Case Studies

 \subsubsection{Results and Analysis}

-The multispectral index maps generated for the regions of interest in Study I are presented in Fig.~\ref{tab:case-study-1}.
-These maps illustrate the index values using a gradient scale, ranging from low to high, represented by a color scheme transitioning from black to white.
+The multispectral index maps generated for the regions of interest in Study I are presented in Figure~\ref{tab:case-study-1}, highlighting the most prevalent indices in the literature, which will be discussed below.
+Additional results, organized according to type, are provided in Appendix~\ref{sub:annex-figures} (Supplementary Figures~\ref{tab:practical-simple-1}–\ref{tab:practical-burnt}) for conciseness and readability.

-\acrshort{ndvi} serves as an indicator of vegetation greenness, with higher values typically denoting dense, green vegetation, and lower values indicating sparsely vegetated or barren areas.
+\gls{ndvi} serves as an indicator of vegetation greenness, with higher values typically denoting dense, green vegetation, and lower values indicating sparsely vegetated or barren areas.
 This pattern is evident in the analyzed regions.
-In Region A, urban areas display low \acrshort{ndvi} values, reflecting limited vegetation, while green spaces such as the Sintra Mountains and Monsanto Park exhibit high \acrshort{ndvi} values, indicative of substantial vegetation cover.
-Region B demonstrates a pronounced contrast in \acrshort{ndvi} values, with the sparsely vegetated northern plains showing low values, and the densely vegetated southern mountainous areas showing high values.
+In Region A, urban areas display low \gls{ndvi} values, reflecting limited vegetation, while green spaces such as the Sintra Mountains and Monsanto Park exhibit high \gls{ndvi} values, indicative of substantial vegetation cover.
+Region B demonstrates a pronounced contrast in \gls{ndvi} values, with the sparsely vegetated northern plains showing low values, and the densely vegetated southern mountainous areas showing high values.
 This distribution aligns with the spatial arrangement of agricultural activities and natural vegetation.
-In Region C, relatively homogeneous \acrshort{ndvi} values are observed, consistent with a landscape characterized by a mix of forested patches and agricultural lands.
+In Region C, relatively homogeneous \gls{ndvi} values are observed, consistent with a landscape characterized by a mix of forested patches and agricultural lands.

-\acrshort{ndwi} is most effectively employed to delineate water bodies and evaluate moisture content in vegetation.
-High \acrshort{ndwi} values indicate the presence of water, whereas low values correspond to dry conditions or urbanized areas.
-In Region A, the high \acrshort{ndwi} values distinctly outline the Tagus Estuary, in contrast to the low values observed in the surrounding areas, including shallow coastal zones where the riverbed's bottom soil is visible.
-For Region B, the \acrshort{ndwi} map does not reveal significant water presence in the northern areas, consistent with the prevailing arid conditions.
+\gls{ndwi} is most effectively employed to delineate water bodies and evaluate moisture content in vegetation.
+High \gls{ndwi} values indicate the presence of water, whereas low values correspond to dry conditions or urbanized areas.
+In Region A, the high \gls{ndwi} values distinctly outline the Tagus Estuary, in contrast to the low values observed in the surrounding areas, including shallow coastal zones where the riverbed's bottom soil is visible.
+For Region B, the \gls{ndwi} map does not reveal significant water presence in the northern areas, consistent with the prevailing arid conditions.
 However, it highlights the southern region, characterized by dense green vegetation.
-In Region C, the \acrshort{ndwi} map captures some green forested patches but does not prominently distinguish any major water features, excluding the river, albeit very roughly.
+In Region C, the \gls{ndwi} map captures some green forested patches but does not prominently distinguish any major water features, excluding the river, albeit very roughly.
 This limitation may be attributed to insufficient reflectance differentiation between the forested areas and the water.